jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ### Validation
 The validation on input needed is very minimal in this use case, so I did not use any libraries.
 However, in a production environment with more complex input into or out of the API, I would use the Zod validation library.

+For output validation I would talk to the end users of the API and find out further requirements for the odds types and output structure required.
+For example, do they need odds in a specific format (2/1 or 2:1)?
+I would then use Zod or similar to validate the output structure and write code to transform data into the required format with unit tests on the transform.

 ### Auth
 We only need a key to verify the ability to access for now.
 We don't need granular permissions on the JWT.
 We could expand later with granular permissions if the requirements change.

 I only implemented minimal authentication as I do not know the full authentication requirements currently.
 I would also expand the security tests as I only added one type of common attack but would need to research more.

-### Anti Detection Settings
+### Anti-Bot Detection Settings
 I have not applied any anti-bot detection configurations (apart from sensible viewport and user agent) as running locally we are not likely to run into these issues.
+I have built the code so that it can be easily extended with proxies or even a hosted browser configured to avoid bot detection.

+**Potential Extensions:**
+- Apply a general proxy to all browser instances
+- Change the API design to accept proxy configuration per request
-I have built the code so that it can be extended with proxies or even a hosted browser configured to avoid bot detection.
-There are further tools we can implement like making the headless browser's behaviour more human through natural mouse movements, visiting other pages on the website and interacting with them.
-However, even in production we should not spend time implementing solutions that are not yet needed or likely to be needed to keep in line with principles of YAGNI and KISS.
+- Make the headless browser's behaviour more human through natural mouse movements
+- Visit other pages on the website and interact with them

+However, even in production we should not spend time implementing solutions that are not yet needed or likely to be needed, to keep in line with principles of YAGNI and KISS.

 ### Browser Pooling
-I have not implemented proper browser pooling for this use case, but in production we could pool and manage browsers using p-queue or similar if on an EC2.
+I have not implemented proper browser pooling for this use case, but in production we could pool and manage browsers using p-queue or similar if on an EC2 with an express server like the current design.

-However, if on AWS Lambdas we could pool and manage browsers separately to the Lambdas, although it is also not awful to just spin up a new browser in each Lambda instance as the compute costs are not usually the bottleneck for cost (that is proxies) and the websites themselves are usually the bottleneck for performance.
+However, if on AWS Lambdas we could pool and manage browsers separately to the Lambdas, although it is also not awful to just spin up a new browser in each Lambda instance as the compute costs are not usually the bottleneck for cost (that is proxies).
 This would also allow us to easily handle using a new proxy on each connection which is sometimes needed.

 We could also create a browser pool in an EC2 and connect to it with the Lambdas with 'puppeteer.connect' if we want to pool browsers on AWS Lambdas.
 I would also need to research this more to understand the feasibility and trade-offs of pooling browsers on AWS Lambda as this may not be a good idea in general as it eats into the benefits of serverless.